ceterumnet/AlpacaHub/README.md

 ## Background / Intent of System
 Just for those that are curious as to "why are you building this?"

+First of all, a *huge* motivation for this project is scratching my itch to write some code for astrophotography.
+There are more and better projects than ever, so I can't exactly claim that this project will be better or have any particular advantage.

 I wanted to be able to setup my imaging system in a way that "makes sense to me."
 Years ago I started a project that implemented image